-A Frame cranes are easy to erect and take down if and when necessary.
-Consisting of just 3 main components which are simply bolted together.
-This system allows them to be transported to a completely different site on the back of a lorry if needed, and subsequently re-erecting it by fixing and securing the main bolts on each leg to the top horizontal beam.
+A-Frame cranes are easy to erect and take down if and when necessary.
+These cranes consist of just 3 main components which are simply bolted together.
+This modular system allows them to be transported to a completely different site on the back of a lorry if needed.
+Subsequently re-erecting it by fixing and securing the main bolts on each leg to the top horizontal beam.

-It is most important as with all lifting gear products to check them frequently, looking for any flaws which could seriously impede its lifting capabilities and safety.
-You should look for cracking in welded joints, deformed or dented beams, loose bolts, debris on the runway etc. And of course you should also check other lifting devices in the same way.
+It is most important as with all lifting gear products to check them frequently.
+Look for any flaws which could seriously impede its lifting capabilities and safety.
+Things you should be looking out for include cracking in welded joints, deformed or dented beams, loose bolts, debris on the runway etc. And of course you should also check other lifting devices and equipment in the same way.
 If there is any doubt over the safety of the device then get it inspected and tested by a competent engineer before use.

 Due to the fact that these lifting gantries can lift tremendously heavy loads they must be inspected and tested at regular intervals.
 Thorough inspections should be carried out on a yearly basis, or sooner, depending on how it is used.
-This must be carried out by a qualified person, who can also carry out load testing to ensure it is up to the job of lifting to its safe working load limit without any difficulty, and therefore ensuring the safety of your gantry.
+This must be carried out by a qualified person.
+Load testing should also be carried out to ensure it is up to the job of lifting to its safe working load limit.
+This should be without any difficulty, and therefore ensuring the safety of your gantry.

-It is extremely important to note that an a-frame crane should NEVER be moved whilst under load, this is dangerous and may cause the gantry to tip over.
+It is extremely important to note that an a-frame crane should NEVER be moved whilst under load.
+Moving a loaded gantry is a very dangerous practice and may cause the gantry to tip over, causing serious harm.

 Key Benefits of an A-Frame Gantry

-An A Frame Gantry has many benefits and can be the perfect solution to heavy lifting in a wide range of industrial sectors, as well as smaller workshops etc. The non-permanency of these gantries means much smaller layout costs than a fixed overhead crane.
+An A Frame Gantry has many benefits and can be the perfect solution to heavy lifting.
+Commonly used in a wide range of industrial sectors, as well as smaller workshops etc. The non-permanency of these gantries means much smaller layout costs than a fixed overhead crane.
 A-frame’s also do not require structural surveying to ensure the building’s stability.